vsanin42/minishell/README.md

 TODO: exit status setting before execution: maybe set default exit status to 1 so it's always an error if something can't reach the execution phase? only change to 0 if it can reach the execution and change back to 1 if an error occurs
 - attempted to make sense in the execute() function - it was executing twice, both the builtin and from execve, still some work left there. + no reason to return exit code if it's written into mini struct anyway
 - ? echo can fail and in this case returns -1 and sets errno
 - set perror in each builtin and executor like we did in cd
+- unset hh unsets also h=.. because of strncmp only comparing without trailing \0
+- changed error meeesages to use perror and return errno where possible, must test still but for now looks good

 # TODO
 - handle heredoc << - - heredoc does not work with commands, I think because they take input from stdin and not from another token